- Contested Probate Solicitors

 PROBATE LAW SOLICITORS - NO WIN NO FEE LAWYERS

-There are a number that a probate law solicitor must consider in detail when a will is being prepared.
+There are a number of issues that a probate law solicitor must consider in detail when a will is being prepared.
 Wills and probate law sets out strict requirements for the proper execution of a valid will.
 If the will is not properly signed and witnessed, then the entire document is invalid.
 Without a valid will in place, the State may be able to step in and claim assets.
 Whether or not a will was properly executed is one of the most frequently contested issues in probate law.

 When writing a will, you should account for each and every one of your assets.
 If you fail to bequeath all of your assets then the state will be may be able to claim what’s left.
 Families aren’t static.
 They’re dynamic, and relationships frequently change.
 Families can grow larger through birth, marriage and civil partnership or smaller through death and divorce.
 A skilled probate law solicitor is cognisant of the changing nature of families and attempts to take every contingency into account when creating a will.
 If changing family circumstances aren’t considered, then any of the events listed above could derail the testator’s intentions.